aiDAPTIV-Phison/aiDAPTIV-Integration-langflow/aiDAPTIV_Files/User_Guide/User_Guide.md

     - You may start chatting with your assistant at accelerated speed using the `Q&A` flow.
         - First, select the document you want to query by clicking the `Read File` component, then drag a connection from `Read File` component to the `context` field of the `Prompt` component. ![Q&A Select Files and Add Connection](images/QNA-select-files-add-connection.png)
         - Then click the `Playground` icon (**top-right** corner) to enter the interactive chat interface. ![Enter Playground](images/QNA_playground.png)

-## Chapter 3: Troubleshooting (Optional)
-### Issue 1: Slow Start-Up Process
-- **Symptoms**:
-    - Langflow webpage doesn't open automatically
-- **Solution**:
-    - Wait at least `1-3 minutes`, depending on the number of documents being processed.
-    - Ensure the aiDAPTIV server at `http://localhost:13141/v1` is running before launching Langflow.
-    - Open Langflow manually via `http://localhost:7860` and verify that all required fields are populated in every node:
-        - `OPENAI_API_KEY`
-        - `OPENAI_API_BASE`
-        - (These are typically auto-filled when the application starts.)
-    - Restart the aiDAPTIV server, then relaunch the application
-- **Verification**:
-    - Confirm that all flows run successfully